 By 2nd Lt.
 Crystal FarrisJanuary 14, 2019

-"Years later, I was already in the military, walking down a hall and came across that same looking pin on an Army poster," said Rios.
-"The pin was a captain's rank.
+"Years later, I was already in the military, walking down a hall and came across that same looking pin on an Army poster," Rios said."The pin was a captain's rank.
 In that box I had found someone's old military awards and rank and thought 'wow, that's what I was wearing 10 years ago and now it's come back to me full circle.'"

 Before he was homeless and joined the military, Rios was a troubled kid from a poor family.
 His addict father was abusive and his mother was depressed.
 When his parents divorced, Rios stayed in Utica with his father while his two sisters went to live with their mom in Pocatello, Idaho.